 Items to Avoid in Compost

 While most organic materials can be composted, there are a few items that should be avoided.
 These include dairy products, meat, and bones.
+These items can attract pests and create unpleasant odors in your compost pile.

 It is also important to avoid adding any materials that have been treated with chemicals, such as pesticides or herbicides.
 These chemicals can kill the beneficial bacteria that break down the organic matter in your compost pile.